T4GLTD/IIoT/HOL/IOTHubPiHackathon/IoTHub-PI-TSI/index.md

 Create a resource group to collect and manage all your application resources for this lab

+Note: Since this is in a large group lab environment, you should use your initials in your resource group (and generally for all of your other Azure resources if you are in a lab environment) to ensure your Azure resource names are unique

+E.g. AAAIoTRG if your initials are AAA.

 ![Resource Group](/HOL/IOTHubPiHackathon/images/01_Create_Resource_Group.png)

 Click on **+ Add** button